symfony/symfony-docs/best_practices/forms.rst

 thing in one line to rendering each part of each field independently.
 The best way depends on how much customization you need.

-One of thhe simplest ways - which is especially useful during development - is to render the form tags and use ``form_widget()`` to render all of the
+One of the simplest ways - which is especially useful during development - is to render the form tags and use ``form_widget()`` to render all of the
 fields: